I graduated from Reed College

 My articles (see publications list for the exact references) have mostly dealt with the study of the computably enumerable (also known as recursively enumerable) sets and their degrees under various reducibilities.

 I mainly teach courses in Theoretical Computer Science.
-My teaching schedule for Fall 2013 is:
+My teaching schedule for Spring 2014 is:

 My office hours are: